jyotihanasi/ScratchSelenium/README.md.txt

-This project is related to seleinum.
+This project is related to seleinum. i will be adding more in to this repo.